icdevs/Icdevs_mainsite/_posts/2021-10-17-react-native-agent-bounty.md

 ### Open for application

 Developers can submit applications to the Dev Forum post.
 The council will consider these as they come in and propose a vote to award the bounty to one of the applicants.
+If you would like to apply anonymously you can send an email to austin at icdevs dot org.

 ### Assigned